NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 # QGIS Shape Tools Plugin

 ***Shape Tools*** currently has two tools. **Create Shapes** takes a point vector layer and allows the user to create ellipses, lines of bearing, polygons, and stars based on the table's fields and parameters from the dialog box.
-All use geodetic math to calculate the shapes.
-The second tool, **XY to Line** uses pairs of coordinates from each layer's records to create geodetic lines in between.
+All use geodesic math to calculate the shapes.
+The second tool, **XY to Line** uses pairs of coordinates from each layer's records to create geodesic lines inbetween.
 The input can be a point vector layer or just a table layer that contains pairs of coordinates.

 **Contents**